-The next review of the default investment arrangement is due in the Fund year to 31 December 2023 and is expected to take place in the second half of 2023.
+The next review of the default investment arrangement is due in the Fund year to 31 December 2026.

 The Trustee also reviews the investment objectives and the performance of the default investment arrangement on a half yearly basis, taking advice from the Trustee's investment consultant.
-The Trustee considered that the funds in the default investment arrangement had performed poorly over the year to 31 December 2022 but this was as expected, in line with the significant market volatility which has occurred during 2022 affecting all defined contribution pension schemes.
+The Trustee considered that the funds in the default investment arrangement had achieved good returns over the year to 31 December 2023.